 - ✓ Set-up: Modules and homomorphisms.
 Direct sums and products.
 Free modules.
 Universal properties.
-Projective and injective modules.
 Exact sequences.
 Diagram chasing.
 Hom and Tensor.
 Composition series.
-Noetherian and Arinian rings and modules. - ✓ Noncommutative Ring Theory: Semisimple rings and modules.
-Arin-Wedderburn Theory.
+Noetherian and Artinian rings and modules. - ✓ Noncommutative Ring Theory: Semisimple rings and modules.
+Artin-Wedderburn Theorem.
 Jacobson radical.
 Nakayama's lemma. - ✓ Special Modules: Projective, Injective and flat modules. - ✓ Commutative topic: Localization

-Homework and grades: Homework will be assigned in class.
-Your grade will be based on the regular homework sets.
-You may work together, but you may find that you mature the most mathematically by doing as much as possible by yourself.
+Homework and grades: Homework will be assigned in class and it will count as 40% of your final grade.
+You may work together on the homework, but you may find that you mature the most mathematically by doing as much as possible by yourself.
 You are always welcome to come to me for help.
+In addition we will have two term exams (dates to be announced in class) and each will count 30%.